mulesoft-catalyst/redis-caching-scope-example/README.md

 - `DEL-invalidate-cache-redisFlow` for invalidating the entire cache (currently not supported by the Redis connector).

 ### For how long should I cache my values?

-In caching, this is always the central question and unfortunately the answer is _it depends_.
+In caching, this is always the central question and unfortunately, the answer is _it depends_.

 If you don't expect values to change much over an hour or day, then time-to-live (TTL) values can be set for longer periods of time.
 However, if values change in near real-time, then TTL values will need to be set for smaller durations or maybe a cache is not required at all.
-Most customers will also include a cache value reset once a update operation is applied to the data set.
+Most customers will also include a cache value reset once an update operation is applied to the data set.
+An example of this is provided as part of the flight plan update operation.